vwala/docs/content/merchant/adding-a-page-to-your-store.md

 The template should be customised to suit your store.
 You must:

 *   Change any text/URLs that do not match your store / promotion policy.
 *   Optionally, change the word influencer.
-We have used the word influencer in this template, however you can change it to affiliate or referrer if that is preferred.
+We have used the word influencer in this template, however you can change it to affiliate or influencer if that is preferred.
 [They mean the same thing](/merchant/is-referralaffiliateinfluencer-marketing-the-same-thing).

 **How does this HTML open the sign-up page / dashboard?**

 We want [vwa.la](http://vwa.la) to be as close to a 100% white label UX as possible.
-This means that when requested by the user, we dynamically embed the [vwa.la](http://vwa.la) referrer sign-up / login page and dashboard into your store front using some HTML magic.
+This means that when requested by the user, we dynamically embed the [vwa.la](http://vwa.la) influencer sign-up / login page and dashboard into your store front using some HTML magic.
 To open or close these [vwa.la](http://vwa.la) pages within your store, you must embed the following HTML snippet.

     <a href="#" onclick="script:window.dispatchEvent(new Event('vwala-toggle'));">sign up or log in</a>